largeostrich/largeostrich.github.io/projects.md

 ---
-layout: default
+layout: single
 permalink: /projects/
+header:
+  overlay_color: "#5e616c"
+  overlay_image: /assets/images/plainblue.png
+  caption:
+excerpt: 'These are some projects I have going on at the moment, and some which I've done in the past'
+author: Peter Bennett
 ---
-# Projects

-I have some projects going on at the moment, and some which I've done in the past

 ## [openwaterjet](https://github.com/largeostrich/openwaterjet)